Cao-Wuhui/ORCAS/README.md

 ## Dataset

 CVE vulnerabilities are selected from multiple projects, with each project containing a package of executable files named in the format: `CVEID_ProjectName_FunctionName_OptimizationOption_ObfuscationMethod`.
-If there is an `_arm` suffix, the package is for the ARM architecture; otherwise, it is for x86.
+If there is an `_arm` suffix, the package is for the ARM64 architecture; otherwise, it is for x86-64.

-To facilitate the use of obfuscation options, [obfuscator-llvm](https://github.com/obfuscator-llvm/obfuscator) was used to build a total of 10 instances across two instruction set architectures: x86_64 and aarch64.
+To facilitate the use of obfuscation options, [obfuscator-llvm](https://github.com/obfuscator-llvm/obfuscator) was used to build a total of 10 instances across two instruction set architectures: x86-64 and ARM64.
 The initial configuration for each project is as follows:

 - **Obfuscation Options**:
-  - Control Flow Flattening: `-mllvm -fla`
+  - Control Flow Flattening: `-mllvm -fla`.
-  - Bogus Control Flow: `-mllvm -bcf`
+  - Bogus Control Flow: `-mllvm -bcf`.
-  - Instruction Substitution: `-mllvm -sub`
+  - Instruction Substitution: `-mllvm -sub`.
-  - All: Includes all three methods above, i.e., `-mllvm -fla -mllvm -bcf -mllvm -sub`
+  - All: Includes all three methods above, i.e., `-mllvm -fla -mllvm -bcf -mllvm -sub`.
 - **Compilation Optimization**:
-  - `-O3`
+  - `-O0` and `-O3`.
 - **Function Inlining**:
   - To facilitate function extraction, all function inlining is disabled: `-fno-inline-functions`.